ayush-agarwal-0502/ayush-agarwal-0502/README.md

 - 👀 I’m interested in ...

-I'm intrested in Electronics ( Digital and Analog ) , Mechatronics ( Enthusiastic about designing new inventions ) , Robotics ( Bit of experience in Control theory , Reinforcement
+I'm intrested and skilled in

+* Mechatronics ( Enthusiastic about designing new inventions ) ,
-Learning , robotic kinematics , probablistic robotics each , but like robotics as a whole ) , IoT ( Haven't explored much yet , looking forward to ) and Machine Learning
+* Robotics ( Bit of experience in Control theory , Reinforcement Learning , robotic kinematics , probablistic robotics each , but like robotics as a whole ) ,
-( Particularly Data Science and Computer Vision)
+* Machine Learning ( Particularly Data Science, Computer Vision and Deep Learning)

-- Experience

-I have experience in <b> softwares and technologies </b>  like Proteus ( Circuit Designing and Simulation Software ) , EagleCAD ( PCB designing software) , Vivado ( Verilog coding software), Fusion 360 ( CAD Designing Software ) , Arduino , OpenCV (Image processing library ) , PyBullet ( Physics Simulation Software) , ML libraries ( Tensorflow , Pandas , Numpy ,
-  MatplotLib , SciKit Learn , XGBoost etc ) , C , Python

-   Skills :
+* Electronics ( Digital and Analog ) ,

+I'm also passionate about
+* IoT ( Haven't explored much yet , looking forward to , have some basic knowledge )
+* Electric Vehicles ( Tried exploring Powertronics and Mechanics of cars )
+* Drones ( Drones >>>> , a special place in heart , the controls theory , the electronics and the automation in it is breathtaking )
+* RPA (Havent't done much on UIPath yet )

    <img src="https://img.shields.io/badge/Robotics-brown">
    <img src="https://img.shields.io/badge/Machine Learning-green">
    <img src="https://img.shields.io/badge/Deep Learning-red">